Yangyangii/GAN-Tutorial/README.md

 # GANs Tutorial
-Very simple implementation of GANs, DCGANs, CGANs, WGANs, and etc. with PyTorch for only MNIST.
+Very simple implementation of GANs, DCGANs, CGANs, WGANs, and etc. with PyTorch for various dataset (MNIST, CARS, CelebA).

 You can run the code at Jupyter Notebook.
-And actually you can also run these codes by using Google Colab immediately!
+And actually you can also run these codes by using Google Colab immediately (needed downloading some dataset)!

 Sometimes ipynb files do not work in Github, please clone and run it in your server.